Last Updated on

 Finally, what about the idea that even though minimalists make fewer purchases the lifestyle is for rich people?
 If you have the time and education to realize how exhausting materialism is you’re more privileged than people who struggle to buy food.
 However, minimalist living doesn’t require making a lot of money but spending it more wisely.
 It can also be very useful for people who make little money and are often the main targets for advertising.

-In conclusion, minimalist living is for everyone, not just rich people or those wanting to become rich.
+In conclusion, minimalist living is for everyone, not only rich people or those wanting to become rich.
 It can be extremely empowering for less privileged people.
 At the same time, we should not mistake it for a revolutionary act.
 It’s always important to analyze our participation in the system and promote total liberation.
+If it’s useful for you to pack like a minimalist or follow my minimalist travel tips that’s a good start.
+But we need to do more.